Alfred Dreyfus: Early life, family, and education

 Born in Mulhouse, Alsace on 9 October 1859, to Raphaël and Jeannette Dreyfus (née Libmann), Alfred Dreyfus was the youngest of nine children (seven of whom survived to adulthood).
 His grandfather was a merchant from a long established Alsatian Jewish family in Rixheim, not far from Mulhouse.
 His father became a prosperous industrialist who started a cotton mill, then expanded the business with a weaving factory.
 This enabled the Dreyfus family to live a comfortable and affluent life within Mulhouse society.
 He spent his first years in a house on Rue du Sauvage, then later in a mansion on Rue de la Sinne, both in Mulhouse.

-Because of his mother's bedridden illness following his birth, his sister Henriette became like a second mother to him.
+Due to his mother's bedridden illness following his birth, his sister Henriette became like a second mother to him.
 Alfred was 10 years old when the Franco-Prussian War broke out in the summer of 1870, and following the annexation of Alsace-Lorraine by Germany after the war, he and his family moved to Basel, Switzerland, where he attended high school.
 The family later relocated to Paris.